 This was Mum’s favourite place to have hot chocolate.
 They serve the whipped cream separately so that you can mix in as much as you want (and you do not need much).
 It also comes with a small selection of chocolates and some small cakes.

 A little shopping on Avenue Louise

-After walking around the square and through the (overpriced but interesting) antique market to walk off our lunch, we caught the tram to Place Stefanie, in order to do a little shopping on Avenue Louise.
+After walking around the square and through the (overpriced but interesting) antique market to walk off our lunch, we caught the tram to Place Stefanie, to do a little shopping on Avenue Louise.

 We visited Mig’s Wine World, one of my favourite wine shops, and were lucky to walk out with only two bottles.
 One was for us to drink that night once Miss M was in bed and the other was to take home with us.
-Mig and his team really know their wine and the have never steered me wrong.
+Mig and his team know their wine and they have never steered me wrong.

 We then wandered down Avenue Louise, doing some window shopping, and stopped off at one of my other favourite shops, Dille & Kamille.
 According to their website, they focus on “everyday products.
 Make life pleasant.” using natural materials and practical designs for the house, garden and kitchen.

 We still have a number of the kitchen gadgets I purchased there while I lived in Brussels and Miss M loves her wooden coffee machine that we purchased last time we went to one.
 It takes pride of place in her kitchen.

 This time we purchased a small easter decoration for a gift and a couple more kitchen gadgets.
 As always, there were a number of tempting things, but I remained strong.
 Fortunately, a month of purging to make space for our bathroom made me strong and we only purchased things that we needed.
 The plants were very tempting though.
 Aren’t they pretty?